Even if you didn’t have an online presence before 2020, I’m willing to bet that you have one now.

 A video with you explaining how you became the first business owner in your family or a video giving tips for your ideal client has the ability to cultivate the intimate bond between you and your audience.
 It’s that bond that ultimately leads them on their journey to indulge in your expertise, your product, or your service.

 I know it’s intimidating, but it’s 2020, and the numbers have nothing to show except a swift incline when it comes to video content.
-Your customers demand videos from you, which means you need to supply it.
+Your customers demand videos from you, which means you need to supply them.

 Although this tactic isn’t overly new, if you can be one of the few who successfully posts weekly video content, I promise you that you will see a spark in your online presence.